daafith/docker-python-sandbox/README.md

 Deletes the product linked to the name

 ### Test
-Run `. test.sh` to run tests.
+Run `sh test.sh` to run tests.
 Or you can use the Postman collection if you like that (bash is better though ;)).